T38a/Code-snippets/README.md

 # Code-snippets

-The .C files are ment to be .C# but idk how to change it lol

-Tools i used to gather data and create stuff:
+Fianlly figured out that i just had to change .C to .cs for it to be in c# format lmao Tools i used to gather data and create stuff:

 Cheat engine 7.5: https://cheatengine.org/